Oculus CTO John Carmack Responds to Facebook's Oculus Acquisition

 Some of the criticism suggested that Oculus was acquired too soon, however, Carmack argued that the potential of virtual reality was far too great—and it was only a matter of time before it would catch on.
 “The experience is too obviously powerful, and it makes converts on contact,” he wrote.
 “The fairly rapid involvement of the Titans is inevitable, and the real questions were how deeply to partner, and with who.”

 “Honestly, I wasn’t expecting Facebook (or this soon),” he went on to say.
 “I have zero personal background with them, and I could think of other companies that would have more obvious synergies.”
 However, Carmack sees the deal as a good thing and has expressed he does have “reasons to believe that they get the Big Picture as I see it, and will be a powerful force towards making it happen.
 You don’t make a commitment like they just did on a whim.”

-In his response to much of the criticism over Facebook’s data mining practices, and advertising polices—Carmack did not share the same concerns.
+In his response to much of the criticism over Facebook’s data-mining practices and advertising policies—Carmack did not share the same concerns.
 “I’m not a ‘privacy is gone, get over it’ sort of person, and I fully support people that want remain unobserved, but that means disengaging from many opportunities.
 The idea that companies are supposed to interact with you and not pay attention has never seemed sane to me,” he wrote.

 “Being data driven is a GOOD thing for most companies to be,” he added.
 “I have never felt harmed by data mining, and I rather like the recommendations that Amazon gives me on each visit.”

-Regardless, of your stance on the issue theres one thing for certain, virtual reality is finally on the path toward becoming the next big platform.
-And a company like Facebook with its near infinite deep pockets, and massive active user base, puts Oculus in the right position to bring VR to masses on a global scale.
+Regardless, of your stance on the issue, there’s one thing for certain, virtual reality is finally on the path toward becoming the next big platform.
+And a company like Facebook with its near-infinite deep pockets, and massive active user base, puts Oculus in the right position to bring VR to the masses on a global scale.